-Public nonfinancial corporations include all nonfinancial companies controlled by government units.
-The control is defined as a possibility for the government to setup the general policy of the corporation, by holding more than 50% of the voting shares, specified by a regulation that confers the right to the government to decide on the corporations policy or to appoint the management.
+Public nonfinancial corporations include all nonfinancial corporations controlled by government units.
+The control is defined as a possibility for the government to set up the general policy of the corporation, by holding more than 50% of the voting shares, specified by a regulation that confers the right to the government to decide on the corporation's policy or to appoint the management.